yovisto/dwerft/README.md

   mkdir ~/dwerft_lpdc
   git clone https://github.com/yovisto/dwerft.git ~/dwerft_lpdc
   ```

-To avoid configuration problems:
+If you plan on using an operation which utilizes the Preproducer API, make sure to provide valid credentials.
+Simply copy the template to provided to the `tools` directory, and with an editor of your choice add your credentials.

   ```
+  cd ~/dwerft_lpdc/tools
-  cp /tools/src/main/resources/DwerftConfig.properties /tools
+  cp src/main/resources/DwerftConfig.properties .
+  vim DwerftConfig.properties
   ```

-Use your editor of choice and prepend mappings and ontology file with `tools/`.
-That's it.
-You can now experiment with the LPDC framework by running the `run.sh` file delivered with the project.
+Irrespective of whether you added credentials or not, you can now execute the lpdc project by running the build script provided.
+The various arguments available are listed in the next section.

   ```
-  cd ~/dwerft_lpdc
   ./run.sh <your arguments>
   ```

-The framework comes with a selection of available operations available for instant usage.
+The framework comes with a selection of available operations available for instant usage via the `run.sh`, which are listed below.
 However, due to the nature of the dwerft tool package not all conversions are currently supported.
-Up until now, the following three conversions are supported:

   - DramaQueen XML to RDF
   - PreProducer API to RDF